Search programs

 4. Physician assistant

-Physician Assistants (PAs) take the lead in job outlook on our list, with a projected workforce increase of 27.6% by 2031.
-This increase will account for nearly 12,700 new jobs added to the marketplace each year until then.
-The median annual salary also tops the list at $121,530.
-PAs do not hold a doctorate degree but work under the direct supervision of a physician and perform many of the same tasks.
+PAs do not hold a doctorate degree.
+They work under the direct supervision of a physician and perform many of the same tasks.
 They work within most specialties to examine, diagnose, and treat patients through their lead doctor.
-This occupation requires a master’s degree, which students can earn online, most ending in practical clinical rotations before graduation.
-For a complete guide to the best online Physician Assistant degrees, review the Best Online PA Master’s Programs and the overall Best Online PA Degree Programs.
+This occupation requires a master’s degree, which students can earn online.
+Most end in practical clinical rotations before graduation.

 5. Healthcare administration